Fifteen months ago, we launched Nextdoor, the first private social network for the neighborhood.

 A greater focus on safety

 Safety is a critical concern for all neighborhoods.
-Stay informed with the dedicated Crime and Safety section of your Nextdoor website.
+Stay informed with the dedicated Safety section of your Nextdoor website.
 Use Urgent Alerts to immediately notify neighbors of time-sensitive information.
-Neighborhoods in select cities even receive updates from local police and fire departments.
+Neighborhoods in select cities even receive updates from local public agencies.

 The ability to communicate with Nearby Neighborhoods

 Now you can share information with neighbors who live in neighborhoods near you, while still maintaining your privacy.
 Reaching a broader set of neighbors works best if you are looking for recommendations or advice, need help in finding a lost pet, or wish to alert others to criminal activity in the area.

 An improved user experience